Sven Stremke is Assistant Professor of Landscape Architecture at Wageningen University in the Netherlands.

 He edited Sustainable Energy Landscapes: Designing, Planning and Development together with Andy van den Dobbelsteen (CRC/Taylor & Francis, 2012).
 Since 2011, he has supervised several doctoral thesis projects on sustainable energy landscapes both in the Netherlands and internationally.

-Sven Stremke joined the Amsterdam Institute for Advanced Metropolitan Solutions (AMS) in 2014 as Principal Investigator for energy from Wageningen University (part-time), and is currently coordinating one of the first three kick-start projects supported by the AMS Institute (Urban Pulse).
+Sven Stremke joined the Amsterdam Institute for Advanced Metropolitan Solutions (AMS) in 2014 as Principal Investigator for energy from Wageningen University (part-time), and coordinates one of the first three kick-start projects supported by the AMS Institute (Urban Pulse).

 Together with his colleagues from the NRGlab, he is also conducting research on energy transition in the Parkstad Limburg region (PALET) and involved in research on the long-term transformation of the Dutch-Flemish delta (Lage Landen).